 #6 There are many personalization options available with cremation

-cremation laws.
 You can choose the traditional options of burying a cremation urn, placing the urn in a columbarium niche, or keeping the urn at home.
-But you can choose from a range of personalized options that include using some of the ashes to make cremation jewelry, fireworks, tattoos, and a whole plethora of other creative memorials.
+But you can choose from a range of personalized options, including using some of the ashes to make cremation jewelry, fireworks, tattoos, and a plethora of other creative memorials.

 It is important to shop around and compare prices when considering cremation services.
 Visit this article for tips on saving on cremation costs.

-You should also be aware that the cremation process destroys any traces of an individual’s DNA.
-However, it is possible to conduct a sample for preservation prior to cremation.
+You should also be aware that cremation destroys any traces of an individual’s DNA.
+However, it is possible to conduct a sample for preservation before cremation.
 This is known as a DNA Legacy service.
-Read more about DNA Legacy preservation here.